-While it's true that "great content is the best sales tool in the world" (according to The Sales Lion founder Marcus Sheridan), you also have to backup your awesome content with strategies from other marketing disciplines to make it work - just like how a great king should have brilliant advisers, a formidable army, and a powerful kingdom.
+While it's true that "great content is the best sales tool in the world" (according to The Sales Lion founder Marcus Sheridan), you also have to back up your awesome content with specific tactics from other marketing disciplines to make it work.

 SEO strategies can help you rank your blog for specific keywords and win with organic traffic.
-Here in Spiralytics, we also work closely with our amazing design team—not just for our blog banners and infographics, but with blog layouts too!
+Here at Spiralytics, we also work closely with our amazing design team—not just for our blog banners and infographics, but with blog layouts too!

-We've blogged before about why you should be doing more visual content marketing to stand out from the 27 million pieces of content that are shared every day.
-Aside from data-driven content plans, part of our Content Marketing Strategy work includes enhancing our clients' blogs to increase conversion.
-We don't just make our clients' blogs look appealing, we also create a blog design that translates to engaged readers and turn them into customers.
+We've blogged before about why you should be doing more visual content marketing to make your content stand out.
+Aside from data-driven content plans, part of our content marketing work includes enhancing our clients' blogs to increase conversion.
+We don't just make our clients' blogs look appealing, we also create blog designs that translate to engaged readers and qualified leads.
 After all, a blog isn't just to create a connection with their target market but to also earn money from it.

-There's no cookie cutter formula for a high-converting blog page layout.
+There's no cookie cutter formula for a high-converting blog.
 However,

-We've learned through our client blog performance reports that a blog layout template we've customized (taking inspiration from various influencer blogs) helped increase engagement and conversion.
+We've learned through our client blog performance reports that a blog layout template we've customized (taking inspiration from various successful case studies) helped increase engagement and conversion.

-This infographic below presents our go-to blog layout that we do for our content marketing clients.
+This infographic below presents our go-to blog layout that we recommend for our content marketing clients.
 The design may vary depending on the products/services offered by the client but we still follow the structure and tweak it to achieve our content marketing goals.
 Each element is crucial, regardless of the size they take up in the layout.
-Below the infographic is my explanation of each element so you can understand how they work individually and in the overall design.
+The illustration explains each element so you can understand how they work individually and in the overall design.

 A. The Blog Post

-Byline: One goal of content marketing is thought leadership—to build influence in your niche.
-One good way of introducing yourself to the world and increase your credibility is by putting your name (or a REAL living brand representative from your client) in the byline.
-Some websites like MOZ blog and Hubspot for example even put a photo of the author and their Twitter handle in the byline.
+One goal of content marketing is thought leadership—to build influence in your niche.
+One good way of establishing yourself (or brand) as a thought leader in the industry is by putting your name in the byline.
+Some websites like HubSpot even put a photo of the author and their Twitter handle in the byline.

 "A great headline mixed with a lame opening is like inviting someone into your house, only to slam the door in their face as they approach."